Mac mini vs MacBook Air: Apple Silicon Desktop or Laptop?

 Choosing a new computer means balancing power, portability, and price.
 Apple offers two excellent entry points powered by Apple Silicon: the Mac mini desktop and the MacBook Air laptop.
 Both deliver impressive performance for daily tasks and even demanding workloads.
 The main choice rests on form factor: a stationary cube versus a supremely portable clamshell.
-Deciding requires a close look at which features are nonnegotiable for your workflow and lifestyle.

 Table of contents